 The Hacienda, set in a dry valley in the Northern Andes, less than 2 hours from Quito airport and surrounded by mountains.
 It is the perfect hotel for guests who value the comfortable accommodation, peaceful surroundings and delicious home-cooking.
 Guests have the option of exploring the rich natural and cultural heritage of the region – excursions to Ibarra (Salinas train), Otavalo, San Antonio, Cotacachi, as well as mountain biking and horse-riding, can all be arranged.

 The Hacienda’s rooms are a marriage of the traditional and the modern, numbering seventeen in total; seven are in the old manor house and the remaining ten are distributed in large, new chalets a short walk from the main hacienda.
 Modern comforts are combined with a traditional warm, homely ambience and friendly, attentive service.
 The restaurant and lounge areas are housed within an impressive modern, exposed brick structure that contrasts sharply with the original buildings.
-There are also an outside eating area, open-air swimming pool and extensive gardens with beautiful old trees and colourful, exotic plants.
+There are also an outside eating area, a heated open-air swimming pool and extensive gardens with beautiful old trees and colourful, exotic plants.

 Spot the Andean Spectacled Bear: This is the only bear that lives in South America and is one of the largest wild mammals found in the Andes.
 A group has been identified near Pimampiru, around one hour from Hacienda Piman, and guests taking this early morning tour have good chances of spotting them from the viewpoint.